ucb-substrate/substrate2/docs/site/docs/introduction/inverter.md

 * We don't have to define an IO, since all testbenches must declare their IO to be `TestbenchIo`.
   `TestbenchIo` has one port, `vss`, that allows simulators to identify a global ground (which they often assign to node 0).
-* Instead of implementing `HasSchematicImpl`, testbenches implement `HasTestbenchSchematicImpl`, which declares that a testbench has a particular setup in a given PDK **and** a given simulator.
+* Instead of implementing `HasSchematic`, testbenches implement `HasSimSchematic`, which declares that a testbench has a particular setup in a given PDK **and** a given simulator.
   This allows testbenches to use simulator-specific blocks, such as PRBS sources in Spectre.
-  For example, trying to instantiate a Spectre PRBS source in an Ngspice testbench will result in a compile-time error.
+  Trying to instantiate a Spectre PRBS source in an Ngspice testbench would result in a compile-time error.

 Just like regular blocks, testbenches are usually structs containing their parameters.
 We'll make our testbench take two parameters: